oqtane/oqtane.framework/README.md

 # Latest Release

-[6.0.0](https://github.com/oqtane/oqtane.framework/releases/tag/v6.0.0) was released on November 14, 2024 and is a major release including 39 pull requests by 6 different contributors, pushing the total number of project commits all-time to over 6000.
+[6.0.1](https://github.com/oqtane/oqtane.framework/releases/tag/v6.0.1) was released on December 20, 2024 and is a maintenance release including 58 pull requests by 7 different contributors, pushing the total number of project commits all-time to over 6100.
 The Oqtane framework continues to evolve at a rapid pace to meet the needs of .NET developers.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Foqtane%2Foqtane.framework%2Fmaster%2Fazuredeploy.json)